Everest View Trek - 7 Days Itinerary & Costs

 Travel insurance

-This trek is easy in terms of hiking, but it takes place at high altitudes, so there is a small risk of altitude sickness and other hazards.
+This trek is gentle, with a maximum altitude of 3,880 metres at the Everest View Hotel, but it takes place at high altitudes, so there is a small risk of altitude sickness and other hazards.
 Therefore, travel insurance is required.
-Your policy must cover medical expenses and emergency helicopter rescue up to an altitude of 4000 metres.
+Your policy must cover medical expenses and emergency helicopter rescue up to 6,000 metres.
 We ask our clients to provide detailed insurance information within a week of booking.
 In case of an emergency, we will use your insurance details to arrange a quick evacuation and transfer to medical facilities.

 Currency Exchange